cynthiatreger/er-fastpath/README.md

 | ExpressRoute Direct | 10 Gbps | **100k** |
 |ExpressRoute provider circuit | =< 10 Gbps| **25k** |

 When FastPath is enabled, this limit is the maximum number of Azure endpoints in the VNet environment that will be configured to bypass the ExpressRoute Gateway.
 Whenever a new IP address is added or removed, the FastPath IPs are automatically reprogrammed to reflect that change, keeping the FastPath IP list up to date.

+The limit is on customer private IPs, a VM with 3 NICs requires 3 FastPath routes counting towards the limit (reminder: FastPath is configured per connection, not per circuit).

 > It is important to note that when calculating the limit for FastPath IPs, only endpoints with assigned private IP addresses within a subnet or VNet range are counted.
 The entire address range won't be included in the calculation of consumed IPs.